MEF University Provided Flipped Learning Expertise on a Close to 1 Million Euro Erasmus+ funded Project

-MEF University was invited to provide Flipped Learning expertise on an Erasmus+ Capacity Building in Higher Education funded project “Cooperative E-learning Platform for Higher Education in Industrial Innovation (CEPHEI).
+In 2018, MEF University was chosen to contribute its Flipped Learning expertise to the Erasmus+ funded project, "Cooperative E-learning Platform for Higher Education in Industrial Innovation (CEPHEI)."